bermudadigitalstudio/Rope/README.md

 # Rope

-Rope provides a convenient, easy-to-learn & type-safe access to `PostgreSQL` for server-side Swift 3.
+Rope provides a convenient, easy-to-use, type-safe access to `PostgreSQL` for server-side Swift 3.
 It uses the thread-safe, highly performant `libpq` library.

 <br><br>